teddybear082/CrueltySquadVR-Modloader/README.md

 Make sure the game is installed in the same directory as your Windows Powershell.
 For me, installing in my normal default Steam directory in Program Files worked fine.
 Some have had success on other drives, but if it fails, this may be the issue.

-If you are using WMR, set your OpenXR runtime to SteamVR NOT WMR in the SteamVR settings.
-Otherwise the game will appear on the screen but not your headset.
+If you are using WMR, Virtual Desktop, or ALVR, **set your OpenXR runtime to SteamVR** NOT WMR or Oculus in the SteamVR settings.
+Otherwise the game will appear on the screen but not your headset (WMR) or possibly not work at all (Virtual Desktop/ALVR).

 **Turn off OpenXR Toolkit** if you are using it (for instance if you use it for MSFS2020), otherwise game will crash and never load.

 Check out the wiki page for more FAQs and stuff: https://github.com/teddybear082/CrueltySquadVR-Modloader/wiki

-**HOW TO UPDATE IF ALREADY INSTALLED VR MOD:** See the wiki link above or click on "Wiki" on this page.
+**HOW TO UPDATE IF ALREADY INSTALLED VR MOD:** Since the base game updated this past week (week of March 27, 2023), safest way to "update" is to uninstall the game from steam, delete any files in your install directory left over from the previous mod install, reinstall the game from Steam, and then reinstall the modloader following the instructions below for a new install.

 **EPILEPSY / SEIZURE WARNING:** Textures move very quickly in VR, psychos cause a visual effect that may be disturbing, and there are flashing images.
 Therefore if you have Epilepsy you probably should not play this VR mod.

 ## Install the loader

-1. ~~Download the v1.0-release-crueltysquad-vrmod release in this repo.
-Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/download/v1.0-release-crueltysquad-vrmod/crus-vr-modloader.zip (folder will be called "crus-vr-modloader.zip")
+1. ~~Download the v1.1-release-crueltysquad-vrmod release in this repo.
+Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/download/v1.1-release-crueltysquad-vr-mod/crus-vr-modloader.zip (folder will be called "crus-vr-modloader.zip")

 This build currently uses a modification of crustyrashky and disco0's newer install script method that was developed for the flatscreen game.
 Unzip the release and copy the folder this README is in to your game folder, it should look something like this:
 ```